krithikadass/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
+Developed by:M.Krithika Lakshmi RegisterNumber:24900558

 ![Screenshot 2024-11-27 114851](https://github.com/user-attachments/assets/51facf49-cc34-4377-8134-1a568af17b78)